This German Sausage Soup from Bavaria is a hearty soup eaten in Franconia and Swabia on butchering day, making it a cold-weather soup.

-Try, for instance, Blutwurst, which are sausages made with les than primo cuts of chopped, cooked pork leftover from the butchering and fresh blood mixed with vinegar before it has a chance to clot.
-It also can include bread crumbs, onions, oats, milk, thyme and marjoram.
-It can either be cooked or lightly smoked and/or air dried.
+Try, for instance, Blutwurst, which are sausages made with less than primo cuts of chopped, cooked pork left over from the butchering and fresh blood mixed with vinegar before it has a chance to clot.
+It also can include bread crumbs, onions, oats, milk, thyme, and marjoram.
+It can either be cooked or lightly smoked and/or air-dried.

 Another example is blood soup, known as Swattsuer or Schwartz-Sauer (literally, "black-sour") made from the remains of the slaughter.
 Ribs, belly, pigs' feet, ears, snouts and such are cooked in a water-vinegar bath with peppercorns and onions.